nalsi/Info813/Report_6.md

 Below is the same model using choice 2 (long-term method) as the reference level.
-It is shown in the results below that none of the independent variable actually has significant impact on the women's choices as compared with choice 3 (short-term method).
+It is shown in the results below that none of the independent variable actually has significant impact on the woman's choices as compared with choice 3 (short-term method).

     ##